 Third, the Internet of Things is an important future technology which will have substantial growing pains.
 Did you read about the October 21st denial of service attack that took down some very big Internet commerce sites and wreaked havoc on the Net.
 It was caused by waves of attacks by a software virus that hijacked devices attached to the Internet of Things.
 In other words, IoT is readily exploitable and will be scaled back, in the near term, because of this vulnerability.
 The Dyn attack could act as a blueprint for smaller attacks as well.
 With the source code for the Mirai botnet getting released into the wild in early October, it could make it easier and cheaper for attacks like this one to be conducted.
 Using that code, or code from the Bashlight botnet will be significantly easier for these kinds of DDoS attacks to be perpetrated.
 Until IoT device manufacturers are held to the same standards of security that we hold operating system and application developers to in the tech world, then IoT will not reach its potential.

-Recently, Mampilly has begun to promote geothermal and medical stocks.
+Fourth, Mampilly has begun to promote geothermal and medical stocks.
 Mampilly recently promoted an audacious claim of a possible 1000% return based upon, in part, a stock that is likely to do very poorly.
 He states: “Anyone who joins my research service Extreme Fortunes, and invests $10,000 following my recommendations, will have the chance to earn a profit of $100,000… in the next year.”
 His “guarantee” is a patently rash one that raises our concerns about his over-the-top marketing tactics.
 Travis Johnson’s analysis of this particular stock is required reading for anyone thinking about jumping into this investment abyss.

 In the case of geothermal, touts in his “Profits Unlimited” newsletter an “untapped ocean of energy”.
 According to Travis Johnson, Mampilly is pushing a specific geothermal company (probably Ormat).
 This is a topic about which we are very knowledgeable and Mr. Mampilly’s assertions are questionable, at best.
 Geothermal power is a very challenging business that is, almost by definition, high risk.
 Further, solar photovoltaic is now so cheap that it’s difficult for renewables which aren’t currently commercially mature to chase solar photovoltaic down the cost curve.
 The speed that solar PV has achieved in reducing in cost and improving battery storage capabilities are so significant, that industries like geothermal simply can’t compete.
 This is not an investment to take lightly.